xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-16-smug-anime-face-whitehorse-esp-mayhem-the-world-at-a-glance-and-muddy-lawrence-at-spit.md

 Headlining the show, Smug Anime Face were the last to play.
 The Hobart band's sample-ridden chaotic grindcore was a drastic change of pace to Whitehorse's crawling previous set, leading to a wild and unrestrained mosh.
 Smug Anime Face's genre is hard to put in a box, with elements of grind, skramz, electronic, and noise.
 Cutting through the speed and volume, the samples seemed to originate from anything the band could get their hands on, including (multiple times) a Centrelink phone hold message.
 <br>
 <br>
 Unfortunately I had to leave the venue around halfway through their set.
-I didn't want to miss their last few songs, but I will admit I was slightly relieved to be out of that pit (especially due to the aount of stray elbows I caught).
+I didn't want to miss their last few songs, but I will admit I was slightly relieved to be out of that pit (especially due to the amount of stray elbows I was getting hit by).

 ![smuganimeface](/images/smug7.jpg)